lockevod/Karoo-KDoubleType/README.md

 - Add custom fields to your profiles (HR, Power, etc).
 - You can add horizontal or vertical fields.
-- You can add rolling fields and select de rolling period (ie. change every 5-10-20-30 seconds between three fields...)
+- You can add rolling fields and select de rolling period (ie. change every 5-10-20-30 seconds between three fields...).
+You can chose one/two/three rolling mesures, if you chose only one.. then you only have one messure in this field.
 - You can configure the fields in the configuration tab and select if you want colored zones or not.

 ## Configuration